KaKi87/phi-for-vivaldi/README.md

 <sup>(1)</sup> Unfortunately, the sidebar cannot be resized by drag-and-drop.<br>
 <sup>(2)</sup> Unfortunately, the toolbar cannot have more than one row (unless hard-coded to do so, trust me I tried hard).<br>
-<sup>(3)</sup> With the exception of (in)valid HTTP(S), obfuscated domain name, and loading indicators.<br>
+<sup>(3)</sup> With the exception of the following indicators : (in)valid HTTP(S), obfuscated domain name, loading.<br>
 <sup>(4)</sup> Reduces page content area.
 When enabled, recommended value is `10`.
 A lower value will reveal an unavoidable page content width inconsistency between normal & split tabs.<br>
 <sup>(5)</sup> When enabled, recommended value is `5`.

-Applying modifications require restarting Vivaldi.
+Applying modifications requires restarting Vivaldi.

 ## :wrench: Troubleshooting

 - Double check Vivaldi settings as per installation step 4 ;
 - Find potentially incompatible settings by comparing with an empty profile ;
-- You may disable Phi by setting tab bar position to top or bottom.
+- You may disable Phi by setting the tab bar position to top or bottom or toggling the tab bar off ;
+- Simultaneously using Phi with another CSS mod is not supported.

 ##  :handshake: Support